Clickin/durable-streams-java/README.md

 # durable-streams-java

-Java 17 implementation of the Durable Streams protocol.
+Java 17+ implementation of the Durable Streams protocol (Java 21+ recommended for virtual threads).

 ## Built modules